Back-to-School Safety Tips for Pets: Watch What’s Within Reach

 Tips for a Pet-Safe School Season

-1. Create a “No Pet Zone”: Dedicate areas for backpacks, lunchboxes, and supplies where pets cannot reach.
+1. Designate a spot for backpacks: Create a consistent place for backpacks, lunchboxes, and school supplies that pets cannot access.

 Recent Posts